on this page

 |Health professionals can use these items as often as necessary.
 There are no restrictions.

 |Provide focused psychological strategies (FPS) services

 |Health professionals can use these items up to 10 times every 12 months.

 Billing GP mental health services

-To determine which item applies when billing a GP mental health service either:
+To determine which item applies when billing a GP mental health service you can either:

 - ask the patient if they have a copy of the previous GPMHTP

-- with the patient’s permission, ask their previous practitioner for a copy.
+- with the patient’s permission, ask their previous health professional for a copy.